jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2008-05-1---clarify-automatic-execution-order-project-summary.md

 First I chose the project *aspects as external modules*.
 It was much different material compared to the flat & structured interchange topics.
 It would give me a break from the difficult flat & structured interchange topics.

-Automatic execution order may be the last unclarified topic, that has a big influence on the computer language and diagram expression.
+Automatic execution order may be the last unclarified topic, that might have a big influence on the Encircle and diagram expression.
 Automatic containment also needs adaptations, which frustrates me as well.
 It’s just the highest priority right now in the *Get Clearer View* super-project.

 Aspects as External Modules has to wait.
 Automatic Object Formation will not influence the diagram notation much.